rmauron/Singularity/README.md

 ## Prerequisites for running graphical programs remotely with Xquartz

 In case of R applications, graphical desktops are more handy.
 For it, follow the instructions below.
-This is required to run the ArchR container. <https://www.cyberciti.biz/faq/apple-osx-mountain-lion-mavericks-install-xquartz-server/>
+This is required to run the ArchR container.
+[ArchR container](https://www.cyberciti.biz/faq/apple-osx-mountain-lion-mavericks-install-xquartz-server)

 Or follow those instructions: